sjl/.plan/README.markdown

 * Started the [WebGL Fundamentals][] series.
 I want to get a second look at this stuff before I dive in and try to poke at it with Lisp.
 * Started screwing around with [parenscript][] in my little [sandbox][].
+* Poked a bit more at the [ANCG book][ancg].
+Gonna try to take this one in bite-sized pieces.